teaktales/teaktales.com/_notes/Public/Wood-Species.md

 <a name="conclusion"></a>
 ## Conclusion
 Thailand offers a vast variety of wood species suitable for woodworking.
 From the rich, golden hues of Teak to the sustainable attractiveness of Mango wood, there's something for every project.
-However, it's
+However, it's important to consider not just the aesthetic qualities, but also the structural characteristics, sustainability, and workability of each type of wood.

+For instance, Teak and Rosewood are highly prized for their durability and beautiful grain patterns, making them excellent choices for furniture and decorative items.
+However, these species are also more expensive and less sustainable, which may be a concern for environmentally conscious woodworkers.
+On the other hand, Rubberwood and Mango Wood offer a more eco-friendly option, as they are harvested from trees that are grown primarily for their fruit or sap, and the wood is a byproduct of these industries.

+The suitability for turning is another factor to consider, especially for woodworkers who specialize in creating rounded objects such as bowls or spindles.
+Woods such as Tampu, Satjatum, and Pradoo rate highly in this regard due to their high hardness and stability.

+In conclusion, the diversity of wood species in Thailand offers a wide range of possibilities for woodworkers, whether you're a professional seeking high-quality materials for furniture construction or a hobbyist interested in turning or carving.
+By understanding the specific qualities of each type of wood, you can select the perfect material for your next woodworking project.